vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 vDataFrames allow you to prepare and explore your data without modifying its representation in your Vertica database.
 Any changes you make are applied to the vDataFrame as modifications to the SQL query for the table underneath.

 To create a vDataFrame out of a table in your Vertica database, specify its schema and table name with the standard SQL syntax.
-For example, to create a vDataFrame out of the 'titanic' table in the 'xgb_to_json' schema:
+For example, to create a vDataFrame out of the ``titanic`` table in the ``xgb_to_json`` schema:

 .. ipython:: python